 How to Feel (and Smell) Fresh During a Long-Haul Road Trip

-Of course, as much as we embrace spontaneity when it comes to traveling, the cornerstone of a successful road trip does involve at least a little planning (especially right now, as travel restrictions can make things exceptionally complicated).
+Of course, as much as we embrace spontaneity when it comes to traveling, the cornerstone of a successful road trip does involve at least a little planning.
 One easy thing you can do is set up you and your car crew with everything you’ll need to stay feeling fresh (and smelling acceptably fresh) after many, many, many hours cooped up together with little or no regular hygiene routine.
-To help you out, we tapped a number of longtime road trippers (and a few people who’ve even lived on the road full-time) for their recommendations, so you can set off with everything you’ll need to stay fresh and clean during the long-haul.
-Just don't forget your mask and plenty of hand sanitizer!
+To help you out, we tapped a number of longtime road trippers (and a few people who’ve even lived on the road full-time) for their road trip essentials, so you can set off with everything you’ll need to stay fresh and clean during the long-haul.

 Wet Wipes, shower sheets, and no-rinse body wash

 “Wet wipes are invaluable when running water isn't a given.
-On extended camping trips or road trips off the beaten track, I always carry wet wipes,” said Paisley Wildman, veteran road-tripper and social media manager for the outdoor brand Cotopaxi.
-“Without access to showers for days on end, it's quite nice to be able to "wash" off the day's grime and feel a bit more put together.”
+On extended camping trips or road trips off the beaten track, I always carry wet wipes,” says Paisley Wildman, veteran road-tripper and former social media manager for the outdoor brand Cotopaxi.
+“Without access to showers for days on end, it's quite nice to be able to 'wash' off the day's grime and feel a bit more put together.”

-And while nothing beats a true rinse-off, a proper shower sheet or wipe can freshen you up well enough to face the next day of driving head-on.
-Yuni makes some excellent super-soft, oversized body wipes naturally infused with things like Neem leaf extract, aloe, green tea, and peppermint leaf and citrus essential oil that combine to sooth, deodorize and cleanse your skin gently.
+And while nothing beats a proper rinse-off, a shower sheet or wipe can freshen you up well enough to face the next day of driving head-on.
+Yuni makes some excellent super-soft, oversized body wipes naturally infused with things like Neem leaf extract, aloe, green tea, and peppermint leaf and citrus essential oils that combine to sooth, deodorize and cleanse your skin gently.

 If you’ve never brushed your teeth at a truck stop, you haven’t lived (just kidding, it’s not great).
 Still, if you’re not able to properly brush even with some bottled water, Colgate Wisps are legitimately hugely helpful.
 They activate with your saliva and let you freshen up well enough so as not to scare off anyone in your immediate breath vicinity.
 Of course, in a pinch (or after a particularly flavorful pit-stop meal), pocket-sized Listerine Mists will serve you well as a quick dose of freshness.